-- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing AFRESA or our other product candidates;

-- the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - · the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities; and - the costs of performing additional clinical studies to demonstrate safety and efficacy if our current studies do not deliver results sufficient for FDA approval and commercialization.
+- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing AFRESA; - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities; and - the costs of performing additional clinical trials to demonstrate safety and efficacy if our current trials do not deliver results sufficient for FDA approval and commercialization.

-We have raised capital in the past primarily through the sale of equity securities and most currently through the sale of equity and debt securities.
+We have raised capital in the past primarily through the sale of equity and debt securities.
 We may in the future pursue the sale of additional equity and/or debt securities, or the establishment of other funding facilities.
 Issuances of additional debt or equity securities or the conversion of any of our currently outstanding convertible debt securities into shares of our common stock could impact your rights as a holder of our common stock and may dilute your ownership percentage.
 Moreover, the establishment of other funding facilities may impose restrictions on our operations.
 These restrictions could include limitations on additional borrowing and specific restrictions on the use of our assets, as well as prohibitions on our ability to create liens, pay dividends, redeem our stock or make investments.